kceder/HyperTube/README.md

 Prep: Please make sure you have [Docker](https://www.docker.com/) running on your machine (or install if needed, use init_docker.sh script if not working)

 1) Delete all previous files,
-2) ensure docker (purge data) and npm are installed
+2) ensure docker (purge data, or even run init_docker shell script if needed) and npm are installed
 3) git clone
 4) cd client
 npm install